Skip to main content

 Wahroonga 2076 suburb insights

-Thinking about buying in Wahroonga (2076)?
-This page consolidates 16 data cards from NSW government, the ABS, and Transport for NSW to help you build a complete picture of what ownership and life in the Ku-ring-gai suburb actually looks like.
-The analysis covers affordability signals — median sale prices, rental yield, and first home buyer eligibility — alongside lifestyle indicators including school catchments and walkability, risk factors such as flood and bushfire exposure, and suburb-change metrics covering the development pipeline and price trajectory.
-Jump between the four sections using the sticky navigation above, or scroll through the full analysis below.
+Thinking about buying your first home in Wahroonga (2076)?
+This page brings together 17 data cards from NSW government, the ABS, Transport for NSW, and Domain auction results to help you decide if Wahroonga is the right fit.
+The analysis covers affordability and FHB scheme eligibility, schools and childcare, dealbreakers like flood and bushfire, and how the suburb is changing.
+Jump between the four sections using the sticky navigation, or scroll through the full analysis below.

 All data has limits.
 See our data caveats.